Woopra/woopra-java-sdk/README.md

 // a WoopraVisitor identified with a unique ID: visitor = new WoopraVisitor(WoopraVisitor.UNIQUE_ID, "MYUNIQUEID");
-// In both cases, you can then add visitor properties: visitor.setProperty("email", "johndoe@mybusiness.com"); //no need to do that if you identified the user with his email visitor.setProperty("name", "John Doe");
+// In both cases, you can then add visitor properties: visitor.setProperty("email", "johndoe@mybusiness.com");
+//no need to do that if you already instanciated the user with his email visitor.setProperty("name", "John Doe");
 visitor.setProperty("company": "My Business");
 ```